 - Disclosable material personal interests that already exist must be disclosed within 3 months of the commencement time.

 The transitional rules are available here .

-To learn more about disclosure requirements and possible exemptions, please contact the Registered Organisation Commission at firstname.lastname@example.org or read the fact sheet.
+To learn more about disclosure requirements and possible exemptions, please contact the Registered Organisation Commission at firstname.lastname@example.org, view the webinar or read the fact sheet.